MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 **Applies to:  Microsoft R Server 9.1**

-This article described how to use batch processing with analytic web services.
+There are several approaches to analytic web service consumption:
+1. "Request Response" consumption via direct interaction in R or API calls as [described here](data-scientist-manage-services.md#consume-service)
+1. Asynchronous consumption via batch processing/execution in R or API calls as described in this article

-Batch processing refers to the execution and consumption of code in the form of a web service without manual intervention, whereas interactive "Request Response" processing for consumption requires human intervention on the command line.
+Asynchronous batch processing refers to the execution and consumption of code in the form of a web service without manual intervention.
 A batch is a group of one or more  asynchronous API calls on a specific web service sent as a single request to R Server.
 Then, R Server will immediately execute those operations for you N times.

-While web services can still be consumed using the "Request Response" mode [described here](data-scientist-manage-services.md#consume-service), there are scenarios and circumstances that make batch processing a more interesting approach.

-An asynchronous batch call to a web service involves the following:
+Asynchronous batch consumption of a web service involves the following:
 + Call the service by name/version
 + Define a batch operation by name
 + Start the batch operation